boholder/puntgun/README.md

-Note that the script's speed is depending on the block rules you set, because [your api query volume is not unlimited usually](https://developer.twitter.com/en/docs/twitter-api/getting-started/about-twitter-api), meanwhile the Twitter dev API [have rate limits restriction with different permissions on different endpoints](https://developer.twitter.com/en/docs/twitter-api/rate-limits).
+Note that the script's speed is depending on the block rules you set, because [your api query volume is not unlimited usually](https://developer.twitter.com/en/docs/twitter-api/getting-started/about-twitter-api), meanwhile the Twitter Dev API [have rate limits restriction with different permissions on different endpoints](https://developer.twitter.com/en/docs/twitter-api/rate-limits).

 What's more, you can only [search for last 7 days tweets](https://developer.twitter.com/en/docs/twitter-api/tweets/search/introduction) (using "search/recent" API) with Essential Twitter API permission, and query string length is limited up to 512.